juliesymons/juliesymons/GettingStarted.md

 For the comparison operators, such as `>=`, see tutorial example `libcog/operators/Comparison.scala`.
 Note, the equality and inequality operators in cct are `===` and `!===`.
 These operators along with algebraic operators, the feedback operator (`<==`), and the outer product operator (`^`) are defined in the *cct-core* CogOperatorAPI.

-The *cct-core* library has many other built in operators.
+The *cct-core* library has many other built-in operators.
 This includes transcendental operators, complex operators, transformations, convolutions, operators for signal processing and cognitive models.
 These are defined in the CogFunctionAPI.
-Examples include Trigonometric, MinMax.

-`Complex.scala` shows use of the complex operators, such as `fft`.

-`Unary.scala` these take one (or two) input tensor field and output a tensor field field of the same size
-* real unary - takes one real field, applied to each number component of each tensor in the field, or take a real field and a constant scalar to compute result by apply the operator to each tensor element independently, === and !===

-other built-in operators from CogFunctionAPI
-* transcendental (non algebraic - exp, log, trig)
-* signal processing
-* cognitive models
-See operator api (add link) or appendix A? where does convolve belong?

-* convolution and border policies for applying filters - see convolve
-*

-* real binary - take two real fields on the same shape to produce a result with the same shape (for one operand of 0D field shape and or 0D tensor shape) - replicated along the missing shape or dimension

-* transformations - stacking, slicing, trimming, expanding (borderPolicy - BorderZero, BorderClamp, BorderCyclic), shifting, warping, subfield, apply(Range), downsampling, upsampling
+Examples in this tutorial include `Trigonometric.scala` and `MinMax.scala`. `Complex.scala` shows use of the operators, such as `fft`, on complex fields.
+The `Convolve.scala` tutorial shows convolution and cross-correlation.
+The `DotProduct.scala` example shows some of the dot product functions.
+Several tutorial examples show transformation operations, such as indexing, field and tensor reductions, reshaping, downsampling and upsampling. `MatrixOps.scala` shows a few matrix operations.
+And `CentralGradient_BackwardDivergence.scala` is an example demonstrating the use of the central gradient, forward gradient, and its adjoint - the backward divergence operator.